YSH-314/AiAI/Image Generation for Medical Applications/Dog_Hip/README.md

 # Image generation for the radiography of dog hip.
-The objective of this study is to leverage the diffusion model to enhance the original dataset and subsequently enhance the performance of the Norberg Angle prediction model.
-Norberg Angle is depicted in the figure below.
+The aim of this study is to utilize the diffusion model to augment the original dataset, thereby improving the performance of the Norberg Angle prediction model.
+The Norberg Angle is illustrated in the figure below.
+The study involved fine-tuning the DDPM, DreamBooth, and Stable Diffusion models to produce high-quality images.
+Moreover, a tailored model that amalgamated the EfficientNet and ViT_Gigantic_Patch14_Clip_224 architectures achieved the lowest prediction loss.

 <img src="https://github.com/YoushanZhang/AiAI/assets/74528993/3c3fd898-7857-4f2a-88fd-723165ddfb4f" width="450" height="250">